WHAT TO PACK

-- Sony Alpha a5000 (with 16-55mm kit lens) – This was my first ever mirrorless digital camera.
+- Sony Alpha a5000 (with 16-55mm kit lens) – My first ever mirrorless digital camera.
 I’ve had it for over 3 years!
 I take it with me on every trip.
 I love that it’s small, relatively light (compared to others of similar specs), simple to use and has wifi connectivity.
 The screen flips up 180 degrees so it’s great for taking selfies too!
-All my photos on this blog, except for a few wide angle shots (taken with my GoPro), were taken with this camera.
-If you’re interested in the quality of its video footage, check out my Seoul or Busan video.
+All my photos are taken with this camera, except for a few wide angle shots which were taken with my GoPro.
+If you’re interested to see the quality of its recording, check out my Seoul or Busan video.

 - Kindle Paperwhite E-reader – If you love reading, the Kindle is a must-have!
-I prefer reading paper books but hey, packing light is priority!
-I had the Kindle (without light) for a couple years before finally switching to the Kindle Paperwhite.
-If you can afford it, just go for the Paperwhite as the adjustable light is really useful.
+I prefer reading paper books but packing light is priority!
+I had the Kindle (without light) for a couple years before switching to the Kindle Paperwhite (I swapped my Kindle for my sister’s :D).
+If you can afford it, just go for the Paperwhite as the adjustable light will come in handy.

 - JOBY GorillaPod – This tripod is awesome!!
 It took me a while to find a suitable tripod and I’m glad I settled on this one!
 I love that it doesn’t take up much space in my daypack and I can wrap its flexible legs around almost anything!
-I don’t think it’s a must-have but it’s definitely useful for solo travellers that want to have at least a couple photos of themselves on the trip without having to annoy a stranger.
+I don’t think it’s a must-have but it’s definitely useful for solo travellers that want to have at least a couple shots of themselves on the trip, that aren’t selfies, without having to annoy a stranger.

 - Osprey Farpoint 40 Travel Backpack – I did a lot of research before settling on this 40L backpack.
 It was really hard to find this bag online or in-store (in South Korea, where I was living at the time) for cheap so I actually bought the Lowe Alpine AirZone Trek + ND 33:40 backpack for my travels instead.
 However, I found the Lowe Alpine too small to be the only bag I take with me on my travels so when I finally found the Osprey on sale (at half price!), I knew it was meant to be!
 I’ve since travelled with my Osprey to Europe and Canada.
 I really like travelling with my Osprey – it’s a good size, opens wide (like a luggage case), has several adjustable straps (including ones at the shoulders), a laptop section and several compartments for better organisation so you don’t have to go digging to find your stuff!
 In terms of comfort, I prefer my Lowe Alpine as it has the ventilated AirZone back system and a thicker hipbelt (but then again, we’re comparing a hiking backpack to a travel pack).
-Regardless of what backpack you’re considering, you should try it on first to ensure it’s a good fit for your torso and comfortable.
+Regardless of what backpack you’re considering, you should try it on first (possibly with something heavy placed in it) to ensure it’s a good fit and comfortable when secured.
 Also, with hiking backpacks, there is a difference between women’s and men’s.

-8. Lonely Planet Travel Guide – Lonely Planet Travel Guides are the best!!
+- Lonely Planet Travel Guide – Lonely Planet Travel Guides are the best!!
 I’ve used other travel guides but I don’t find the content anywhere near as structured, detailed or practical.
 With Lonely Planet guides, you usually get a good intro on the country, a survival guide, a few itineraries, a summary of top experiences, and essential information on attractions/activities such as opening hours, costs, ‘how to get there and away’.
 I never purely rely on these guides when I travel but they provide an excellent starting point for research.
-I really love how the online store gives you the option to buy just the eBook version, which is cheaper than getting the hard copy.
-Also, you don’t even have to buy the whole eBook!
-If say, you’re just travelling to Bangkok and won’t be exploring other parts of Thailand, you can buy just the part that covers Bangkok or the region which covers Bangkok, and for as little as A$3.34 (with their regular 33% off flash sales).
+The online store gives you the option to buy just the eBook version, which is cheaper than getting the hard copy.
+And you don’t even have to buy the whole eBook!
+If say, you’re just travelling to Bangkok and won’t be exploring other parts of Thailand, you can buy just the chapter on Bangkok or the region that covers Bangkok, for as little as A$3.34 (with their regular 33% off flash sales).
+The Lonely Planet website previously held an “All eBooks $9.99” sale, so you should keep an eye out for that by subscribing to their newsletter (when you subscribe, you’ll receive a 20% discount on your next guidebook purchase).
 If you’re located in Australia and wish to purchase a hard copy, it’s best to buy directly from their online store as it’s free shipping and you can get 10.5% cashback through Cashrewards!

-Below is a checklist I created to help make the packing process less stressful!
-It is more of a checklist for women but if you’re a guy, I’m sure it won’t be hard for you to know what to leave out and you may want to add things like a shaver or beard trimmer?
+Below is a checklist I created to help make the process of last-minute packing less stressful… so don’t you worry about forgetting the essentials, it’s all covered here!
+BTW, this is a woman’s packing list… If you’re a guy, it shouldn’t be hard for you to work out what you don’t need, but you may want to add a few things like a shaver or beard trimmer?